threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 </li>
 <li><a href="#faq?id=threefold-connect-app">Threefold Connect App</a>
 <ul>
-<li><a href="#faq?id=tf-connect-app-is-now-asking-for-a-4-digit-password-pin-i-dont-remember-it-as-i-usually-use-touch-or-face-id-to-unlock-the-app-what-can-i-do">TF Connect App is now asking for a 4-digit password (PIN).
-I don't remember it as I usually use touch or face ID to unlock the app.
+<li><a href="#faq?id=tf-connect-app-is-now-asking-for-a-4-digit-password-pin-i-dont-remember-it-as-i-usually-use-touchface-id-to-unlock-the-app-what-can-i-do">TF Connect App is now asking for a 4-digit password (PIN).
+I don't remember it as I usually use touch/face ID to unlock the app.
 What can I do?</a></li>
 <li><a href="#faq?id=is-there-a-way-to-have-more-than-one-wallet-in-tf-connect-app">Is there a way to have more than one wallet in TF Connect App?</a></li>
 </ul>
 </li>